OfficeDev/office-js-docs-pr/docs/quickstarts/excel-custom-functions-quickstart.md

     ```

     > [!NOTE]
-    > Even if you have previously installed the Yeoman generator, we recommend updating your package to the latest version from npm.
+    > Even if you've previously installed the Yeoman generator, we recommend you update your package to the latest version from npm.

 ## Build your first custom functions project